A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Approximating in an orthogonal basis

 where

-It would be nice if one could expand the space spanned by the orthogonal basis.
+It would be desirable to expand the space spanned by the orthogonal basis.
 We attempted to extend the calculation up to $n=6$, but encountered computational difficulties.
-As the maximum value of $n$ increases, the size of matrix $X$ defined in \eqref{eq:matrix-X} grows as $3n\times 3n$.
+As the maximum value of $n$ increases, the size of matrix $X$ defined in \eqref{eq:matrix-X} grows as $3n\times 3n$ in the case of $N_T=8$.
 Then, as shown in Figure ~\ref{fig:eigenvalue-dist}, while the largest eigenvalue of $X$ remains in $O(1)$, the smallest eigenvalue decreases exponentially.

-This phenomena appears to commonly happen to the similar situation~\cite{Epstein:2008,Meyer:2011gj} and to indicate that including more terms may not work so well since the presence of the vanishing eigenvalue means that one of the basis is not linearly independent of others and including such basis does not extend the orthogonal basis.
-At the same time, since $1/\lambda_a$ appears in \eqref{eq:expansion}, very large numbers could appear along the way and cancel out to result in an $O(1)$ number where the diagonalization and constraints need to be increasingly accurate to take care of the rounding errors.
+This type of behavior commonly occurs in similar situation~\cite{Epstein:2008,Meyer:2011gj} and indicates that including additional terms may not be effective since the presence of the vanishing eigenvalue means that one of the basis is not linearly independent of others and including such basis does not expand the orthogonal basis.
+At the same time, since $1/\lambda_a$ appears in \eqref{eq:expansion}, very large intermediate contributions may arise and cancel among themselves, ultimately yielding an $O(1)$ result.
+In such cases, both the diagonalization procedure and the constraints must be determined with increasing numerical accuracy in order to control rounding errors.